nicofretti/flink_experiment/README.md

 2. The stream is partitioned by day of the week using the `keyBy` function.
 3. The stream is windowed using the window function with a tumbling event-time window of the specified `process_time` in seconds.
 To see the final result, the window time must be set larger than the entire stream communication time, otherwise a partial result will be calculated (in the code set `SHOW_RESULT=true` to set a large window).
 4. The `reduce` function is applied to the windowed stream, which combines the elements in each window by adding their second and third fields (the elapsed time difference and the counter) and creating a new tuple with the result.
-5. A sink is created using the FileSink class to output the tuples to a file.
-The sink is set up to roll over on checkpoints and is built using the build method.
+5. A sink is created using the `FileSink` class to output the tuples to a file.
+The sink is set up to roll over on checkpoints.
 With this policy, the sink will roll over to a new file on every checkpoint, which is the default behavior.
 In our case the checkpoint is defined by the window time.
 6. The stream is written to the sink using the `sinkTo` function, and the parallelism is set to 1 to avoid creating multiple files.
 On this phase the calculation is executed by dividing the elapsed time difference by the counter to get the average delay for each day of the week.
 The `rebalance` is called to make sure that the sink is executed by a single task.

 ### Considerations